thinkaurelius/titan-web-example/README.md

 The [Graph of the Gods](http://s3.thinkaurelius.com/docs/titan/0.5.0/getting-started.html) example data set is used.

-A Servlet Filter is used to show how TitanGraph transactions can be managed with a pre/post request Filter.
+A Servlet Filter is used to show how TitanGraph transactions can be managed with pre/post request Filters.

 A Vagrant box is provided that hosts Cassandra and Elasticsearch.